quaderno/quaderno-swift/README.md

 # Quaderno

-Quaderno is an Objective-C wrapper that provides easy access to the [Quaderno API](https://github.com/recrea/quaderno-api).
+Quaderno is an Objective-C framework that provides easy access to the [Quaderno API](https://github.com/recrea/quaderno-api).

 ## Why Using It?

 You can implement your own client for the [Quaderno API](https://github.com/quaderno/quaderno-api).
-However, by using Quaderno you have instant access to the same interface without messing around with low-level HTTP requests and JSON-encoded data.
+However, using Quaderno gives you instant access to the same interface without messing around with low-level HTTP requests and JSON-encoded data.

 Note that you need a valid account to use Quaderno.

 ## Supported OS & SDK Versions

-* Supported build target - iOS 9.0 (Xcode 7.0, Apple LLVM compiler 5.0)
+* Supported build target - iOS 9.0
 * Earliest supported deployment target - iOS 8.0
 * Earliest compatible deployment target - iOS 8.0